 Aug 02, 2023: Replaced the Samsung S95B OLED with the Samsung S90C OLED as the 'Best TV' pick, replaced the Samsung QN90B QLED with the Samsung QN90C/QN90CD QLED as the 'Best Bright Room TV' pick, and added a few Notable Mentions.

-Our recommendations above are what we think are currently the best TVs on the market for most people in each price range.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best televisions for most people in each price range.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).